2003–04 Slovak Cup

 The 2003–04 Slovak Cup was the 35th season of Slovakia's annual knock-out cup competition and the eleventh since the independence of Slovakia.
-It began on 26 August 2003 with Round 1 and ended on 8 May 2004 with the Final.
+It began on 26 August 2003 with the matches of first round and ended on 8 May 2004 with the final.
 The winners of the competition earned a place in the second qualifying round of the UEFA Cup.
 Matador Púchov were the defending champions.

 First round

 The match Steel Trans Ličartovce – MFK Ružomberok was played on 26 August 2003 and the thirteen games were played on 2 and 3 September 2003.